teeeeeegz/focused-work/_pages/presskit.md

 **Focused Work is an app that helps you focus and structure your time.**

 Structure helps you get work done.
-It encourages you to focus and take breaks to stay fresh and productive all day.
+It allows you to focus and take breaks, to stay fresh and productive all day.

-A key strength of the app is creating timed focus sessions, so you can design the perfect structure for getting work done.
-You can add focused work, planning, and break stages, and easily adjust them to find the right balance for reaching a state of deep focus.
+A key strength of the app is creating timed focus sessions, to break tasks up into focused work and break periods.
+Finding the right balance for reaching a state of deep focus, is key.

 > For example, you can create a session for study, coding, or content writing tasks, with a structure of; a 5-minute planning stage, two 45-minute focused work stages, and a 10-minute break stage in the middle.
-The app will remind you to focus mid-session or take a break to keep your mind fresh.
+The app will remind you to focus mid-session, and take a break to keep your mind fresh.

 ## Core Features

 - **Create timed Focus Sessions** Add structure to your tasks with focused work, planning, and break stages.
 - **Define your focus** Knowing your goal helps you make better decisions to complete a task.
-- **Clean UI** Use the app as a standard timer, with only your focus and current stage displayed mid-session.
+- **Simple design** Always-on timer.
+See your focus and current stage at a glance.
+Rotate the screen.
 - **Distraction alerts** Be reminded to stay focused, and when to take a break.
 - **Estimated finish times** See what time a session will finish at a glance, to squeeze in a quick task.
-- **Adjustable Daily Goals** Build momentum and a streak, by completing focused work every day.
+- **Productivity Goals** Build momentum and a streak, by completing focused work every day.
-- **Productivity Tracking** Reflect on your productivity and add short notes to highlight good and bad habits.
+- **Productivity Reflection** Rate sessions, and add short notes to highlight good or bad habits.
 - **Toggl Integration** Track time once, by assigning a project to your focus session.
 - **iCloud Syncing** Switch between devices based on the task.
 All sessions and goals are automatically synced to iOS devices logged in with the same Apple ID.
 - **Dark Mode** Perfect for productive night owls, so the timer doesn't light up your room.